 Hi!
-My name is Lily and I am the Marketing Coordinator here at Consign Couture.
-I am a recent graduate from Whitman College where I studied art and art history.
-I love using my creatively-tuned mind to solve all sort of problems, one of those problems being getting dressed in the morning.
+My name is Lily, and I am the Marketing Coordinator here at Consign Couture.
+I am a recent graduate from Whitman College, where I studied art and art history.
+I love using my creatively tuned mind to solve all sorts of problems, one of which is getting dressed in the morning.

-Something I learned recently is what “hygge” clothing style is – a Danish-inspired fashion trend that prioritizes comfort, warmth, and well-being.
+Recently, I learned what “hygge” clothing style is – a Danish-inspired fashion trend that prioritizes comfort, warmth, and well-being.
 For someone who would rather feel like they are wrapped in a fuzzy blanket all day, this perfectly describes my fashion needs.

-Before my love for soft and comfortable clothing started, as a small child I generally refused to wear any clothing and was near-naked 80% of the time.
+Before my love for soft and comfortable clothing started, as a small child, I generally refused to wear any clothing and was near-naked 80% of the time.
 Fortunately for me, the only rule in my preschool’s dress code was “must be wearing underwear at all times.”
-Come elementary school where clothes were required, I would only wear pajamas and other loose/soft items that would barely touch my skin.
+Come elementary school, where clothes were required, I would only wear pajamas and other loose/soft items that barely touched my skin.
 Jeans and other stiff/confining garments were out of the question.

-(Un)fortunately for me, at Consign Couture we make an effort to prioritize natural fibers and pieces we know will last their new owners a long time.
-My closet has both shrunken from items I have consigned, and grown from some fabulous pieces I couldn’t pass up on.
+(Un)fortunately for me, at Consign Couture, we make an effort to prioritize natural fibers and pieces we know will last their new owners a long time.
+My closet has both shrunken from items I have consigned, and grown from some fabulous pieces I couldn’t pass up.

 Here are some pieces that we have in-store that I am currently fantasizing about getting for myself.